RenderbitTechnologies/Hackathon-Problem-Statements/Urban Transport.md

 ### Vehicle Owner

-* For a vehicle owner, it should give an option to add his vehicles(s) with appropriate parameters.
+* For a vehicle owner, it should give an option to add his vehicles(s) with appropriate parameters
-* The vehicle owner should be able to mention the availabilty of each vehicle for carpooling for at least the next 7 days.
+* The vehicle owner should be able to mention the availabilty of each vehicle for carpooling for at least the next 7 days
-* The vehicle owner should be able to see all upcoming carpooling requests and approve/reject each request.
+* The vehicle owner should be able to see all upcoming carpooling requests and approve/reject each request
-* He should also be able to see a record of past trips.
+* He should also be able to see a record of past trips

 ### Commuter